Updated June 20, 2018

 - HU Ambassadors – Students serve as the “face” of Hodges University when participating in community service projects and activities.
 As a Hodges University ambassador, students learn leadership skills and create lasting relationships with their peers.

-- Allied Health Club – Students involved in the Allied Health Club work alongside their peers and alumni to support the School of Allied Health in activities that allow for the integration of classroom learning and real-world experiences.
+- Allied Health Club – Students involved in the Allied Health Club work alongside their peers and alumni to support the School of Health Sciences in activities that allow for the integration of classroom learning and real-world experiences.

 - Fisher School of Technology Society – Members of the Fisher School of Technology Society express an interest in using technology as a creative and communicative tool.
 Using skills learned within the classroom, students and alumni work within the community to provide technological instruction and engagement.